Lawn Watering Tips

 Once you have identified and corrected sprinkler coverage problems, you are now in a position to set a watering schedule.
 Remember deep watering’s are typically best for most lawns throughout the year.
 Observing your lawn is the key to adequate watering.
 After a series of long watering’s, stop.
 Each day check your lawn for signs of water stress.
 Areas of blue-gray color and thin, curled leaves are the most common early signs of water stress.
 When these “hot spots” first appear, you will know that your lawn should have had a deep watering the day before.

-This is a basic guide for setting up the intervals between watering.
+This is a basic guide for setting up the intervals between watering for the best times to water your grass.
 Keep in mind that this interval will change with the season, with the shorter intervals coming in the summer heat.
-Also be mindful of weather changes; be they summer rains, hot, dry winds or unusually long dry spells.
+Also, be mindful of weather changes; be they summer rains, hot, dry winds or unusually long dry spells.
 Be ready to respond with changes in your watering program.
 You’ll have a healthier, more beautiful lawn, and be conserving water at the same time.